grusso98/SDMTSA/README.md

 ## Files
 * R markdown contains the R code for ARIMA and UCM models.
 * LSTM contains the python implementation of LSTMs.

-Report contains a summary of the work done and the obtained results.
+* Report contains a summary of the work done and the obtained results (italian).